isaacnmm/pestpolicy-hugo2XX/content/posts/rodent-control-in-eugene/index.md

 **Rodent Baits**: Commercial rodent baits can be effective but should be used with caution, especially in homes with pets and children.

 Place baits in secure, tamper-proof bait stations and follow the manufacturers instructions.
-3. **Natural Repellents**: Use natural repellents such as peppermint oil, ammonia, or mothballs to[deter or repel rodents](https://pestpolicy.com/best-chipmunk-repellents/).
-Place these substances in areas where rodents are active.
+3. **Natural Repellents**: Use natural repellents such as peppermint oil, ammonia, or mothballs to[deter or repel rodents](https://pestpolicy.com/best-chipmunk-repellents/).Place these substances in areas where rodents are active.
 Eugenes commitment to eco-friendly practices makes natural repellents a great option.

 ####  When to Call a Professional in Eugene